Co-op Housing

 HomeCo-op Housing

-Cooperative (co-op) housing offers an alternative to homeownership for individuals and families who otherwise couldn’t afford housing in their chosen community.
+Cooperative (co-op) housing offers an alternative to traditional homeownership for individuals and families who might otherwise be priced out of their desired communities.
+By promoting shared ownership and responsibility, co-ops create pathways to stable, affordable housing.

 What Is Co-op Housing?